 - Surgery can cure your GERD permanently, but it is not for everyone.

-- If your GERD is not controlled by the usual medications, talk with your doctor about alternative explanations for your heartburn such as functional heartburn, Bile reflux, and reflux Hyper-sensitivity.
+- If the usual medications do not control your GERD, talk with your doctor about alternative explanations for your heartburn, such as functional heartburn, Bile reflux, and reflux Hyper-sensitivity.

 There is no answer to this question that can fit all GERD patients.
 Your GERD may be different from other people’s GERD.
-And consequently, some can be cured of GERD permanently while others cannot.
+And consequently, some can permanently cure GERD while others cannot.

-Whether it can be cured or not, depends on the type of your GERD :
+Whether it can be cured or not depends on the type of GERD [ref]:

 1- Classical (Clinically significant GERD):

-This type of GERD is the most prominent form and has the most impact on patients.
-It’s probably the type of GERD that made you come to this article and raised the question: can GERD be cured Permanently?
+This type of GERD is the most prominent form and impacts patients the most.
+It’s probably the type of GERD that made you come to this article and raise the question: can GERD be cured Permanently?

 Clinically significant GERD is considered Treatable (NOT curable).